Do I need a helmet?

 What are the age categories for the skating sessions?

 While USC is a skating club oriented towards adults, we welcome kids ages 10 and above to register provided that all the necessary supervision, coaching and helmet conditions are met.
-As a guideline, Sunday 1 is intended for skaters of all ages who have completed Canskate level 6, Junior Blues level 5 or Adult Beginners that are over 16 years of age.
-For Sunday 2, the session is intended for skaters 16 years and above having passed at least one test at the Junior Bronze level or above or interested in Dance.
+As a guideline, Non-CanSkate is intended for skaters of all ages who have completed Canskate level 6, Junior Blues level 5 or Adult Beginners that are over 16 years of age, while CanSkate is a learn to skate session for ages 4 & up.

 Do you provide any rentals?